Dowens’ Rest, Maine, US

 Wellbay didn’t stay booming though, and as the world stepped away from continued annihilation so too did Wellbay’s surrounding cities slow down their rapid growl.
 The town reverted back to it’s smaller scale in the 1970’s and has stayed a quiet English town ever since.

 The biggest shake-up to Wellbay was the return of the Mason family.
-The locals didn’t really have much to say when the Masons came back after decades of abandonment, and they had less to say when rumors of a daughter started to float about.
+The locals didn’t really have much to say when the Masons came back after decades of abandonment, though rumors of a daughter to the wealthy family are stirring the town’s keen eyes.

 Karsokm - the Spiral’s core